Jabari Bird: Boston Celtics (2017–2019)

-Rayos de Hermosillo (2023)
+International stints (2023–present)

 Bird joined Rayos de Hermosillo of the Circuito de Baloncesto de la Costa del Pacífico (CIBACOPA) for the 2023 season.

-Rajawali Medan (2023–2024)

-On November 30, 2023, Bird joins newly contestant team of the Indonesian Basketball League, Rajawali Medan.
+On November 30, 2023, Bird joined the then-newly formed team Rajawali Medan, a competing group in the Indonesian Basketball League.

-Magnolia Chicken Timplados Hotshots (2024)

 On September 26, 2024, Bird signed with the Magnolia Chicken Timplados Hotshots of the Philippine Basketball Association (PBA) to replace Rayvonte Rice as the team's import for the 2024 PBA Governors' Cup.

-Johor Southern Tigers (2024–2025)

 In December 2024, Bird joined the Johor Southern Tigers of the Major Basketball League Malaysia (MBL).

-Taipei Fubon Braves (2025–present)

 On February 1, 2025, Bird signed with the Taipei Fubon Braves of the P. League+ in Taiwan.

+On January 5, 2026, Bird signed with Oberá Tenis Club of the La Liga Argentina de Básquet.